Borders, Mobility, and Livelihoods - Refugee Economies

 Borders, Mobility, and Livelihoods

-In particular, we aim to explore refugees' cross-border movements and how such movements shape refugees’ livelihood strategies, opportunities for self-reliance, and socio-economic outcomes.
+In particular, we aim to explore how such movements shape refugees’ livelihood strategies, opportunities for self-reliance, and socio-economic outcomes.

 Borders and mobility are central to refugees’ livelihoods.
 On the one hand, borders can constrain their social and economic freedoms.
 On the other hand, borders can provide refugees with better access to socio-economic opportunities and resources, which, in turn, can lead to opportunities for self-reliance.
 Therefore, it is important to understand refugees’ livelihood strategies in relation to their movements.